Unless you’ve been living under a rock the last few years, you’ll have a good idea about vitamin D and the health

 - Diet / Nutrition

 But in my book, there should be a fifth one on there because the benefits of sunlight are just as important.

 So immediately we can see a significant link between sunshine and health; sun exposure reduces the risk of the worst diseases in modern society.

 Benefits of Sunlight: Why Vitamin D is Important

-Coupled with the media scaremongering and fear about skin cancer, the fact that humans have moved to predominantly indoor life has had a big effect on our health.
+Coupled with the media scaremongering and fears about skin cancer, the fact that humans have moved to predominantly indoor life has had a big effect on our health.

 Through this step indoors, we are losing the benefits of sunlight.

 Just to note – even though it has the name vitamin D, it’s not a vitamin – it’s a hormone.

 In the light of this widespread vitamin D deficiency, we are more prone to illness and disease.